 Deep-packet Decryption and Inspection

-Deep-packet decryption and inspection is necessary to truly understand the traffic between two endpoints.
-Today, default security practice is to encrypt all traffic and allow the endpoints to decrypt it.
-While it makes sense, it can prove to be a challenge when you need to interpret what two devices are saying to one another, especially when threat hunting.
+Deep-packet decryption and inspection are necessary to understand the traffic between two endpoints.
+Today, the default security practice is to encrypt all traffic and allow the endpoints to decrypt it.
+While it makes sense, it can be challenging to interpret what two devices are saying to one another, especially when threat hunting.

-Although you know the two devices are talking to each other, you really don’t know what they are saying.
-Deep-packet decryption and inspection helps uncover this communication and allows you to build advanced rules to detect specific malicious activity.
-Or you simply need to audit an employee by building a timeline of their activity.
+Although you know the two devices are talking to each other, you don’t know what they are saying.
+Deep-packet decryption and inspection help uncover this communication and allow you to build advanced rules to detect specific malicious activity.
+Or you need to audit an employee by creating a timeline of their activity.
 This feature assists tremendously in this area.

 Application Filtering

-We previously gave an example on application filtering.
-To refresh you, application filtering allows you to build rules around entire software products or categories like social media, cloud storage, email, etc. Say goodbye tracking down hundreds if not thousands of social media URLs.
+We previously gave an example of application filtering.
+To refresh you, application filtering allows you to build rules around entire software products or categories like social media, cloud storage, email, etc. Say goodbye to tracking down hundreds, if not thousands, of social media URLs.

 Threat Intelligence Integration

 An on-premises firewall is practical for smaller companies with one data center.
-In fact, on-premises firewalls make segmenting your internal networks a walk in the park cost wise and technically.
+On-premises firewalls make segmenting your internal networks a walk in the park cost-wise and technically.

 Web Application Firewalls (WAF)

 These types of firewalls live on the perimeter of your network.
-They are often hosted in the cloud but can be hosted locally either on the network or within the applications software.
-Web application firewalls serve primary to protect public facing websites, API endpoints, and VPN gateways over north-south traffic activity.
+They are often hosted in the cloud but can be hosted locally on the network or within the application’s software.
+Web application firewalls protect public-facing websites, API endpoints, and VPN gateways over north-south traffic activity.

 A lot of the same features of network firewalls exist with WAFs, but the main difference is the protocol.
 Web application firewalls filter and monitor HTTP traffic between web applications and the internet.

 By deploying a WAF, you essentially build a shield between your web applications and everyone visiting it.
-With a proxy, you protect a client machine’s identity whereas a WAF acts as a reverse-proxy, protecting the server from exposure by having everyone go through the firewall before visiting the actual website.
+With a proxy, you protect a client machine’s identity.
+In contrast, a WAF acts as a reverse proxy, protecting the server from exposure by having everyone go through the firewall before visiting the website.

 So, what else is different between network firewalls and web application firewalls?

 Good question.
-A WAF protects web applications against exploitation like cross-site forgery, cross-site-scripting (CSS), and SQL injection, among a few others.
-Cloud-based WAFs are ‘turn-key’ when it comes to setting them up with minimal up-front costs.
+A WAF protects web applications against exploitation like cross-site forgery, cross-site scripting (CSS), and SQL injection, among a few others.
+Cloud-based WAFs are ‘turn-key’ when setting them up with minimal up-front costs.
 Modern web application firewalls can even eliminate bot activity using machine learning to build a cohesive model around what constitutes human behavior.

 Are Firewalls Important?